strongloop/loopback/docs/api-model-remote.md

  * arg: argument name
  * type: argument datatype; must be a[loopback type](http://wiki.strongloop.com/display/DOC/LoopBack+types).
  * required: Boolean value indicating if argument is required.
+ * root: For callback arguments: set this property to true if your function has a single callback argument that should be used as the root object returned to remote caller.
+Otherwise a map (argument-name to argument-value) is returned.
+ * http: For input arguments: a function or an object describing mapping from HTTP request to the argument value, as explained <a href="#argdesc-http">below</a>.

 For example, a single argument, specified as an object: